arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Importantlearningandteachingevents/Learningprocesseslearningoutcomesandphasesoflearning/Phasesoflearning/Thegeneralisationofskillstonewsituations/index.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "The generalisation of skills to new situations "
+title: 'The generalisation of skills to new situations '
-nav_order: Thegeneralisationofskillstonewsituations
-has_children: false
 ---
 # The generalisation of skills to new situations